Our Team - All Faculty

 I took an interest in performing and acting when I was a kid.
 That interest quickly transformed into a passion as I began performing in elementary school and church.
 This passion led me to study acting at The Playhouse in the Park where I began learning the basics of performing.
 I then was signed to an agency and started a more vigorous training process which led to auditioning for roles.
 I transferred to a different agency where I booked some commercial spots and two short films.
 I graduated with a Focus on Modern Theatre and Drama at Miami University where I studied the world of improv and the difference between stage acting and acting in front of a camera.
 I look forward to sharing the exciting, versatile, sometimes challenging, but always FUN world of acting and performing with you all.

 In addition to his busy teaching schedule, Tom regularly performs with some of the best musicians in the area.
-He can be heard with The Cincy Brass, the Brad Myers Trio, the Rick Van Matre Quintet, the Cincy River Rats, the Brandon Coleman Organ Trio, the Josh Kline Trio, and the Buckley/Kline Duo.
-He can be heard on several acclaimed recordings including Brad Myers/Mike Sharfe’s Sanguinaria, the Brad Myers Quintet album Prime Numbers, Art & Science’s Drift, the Rick Van Matre Quintet album Lines Above, Will Wedmedyk’s Awakening, and Cincy Brass’s Ain’t Nuttin’ Louder.
+He can be heard with his band FLOCKS, The Cincy Brass, the Brad Myers Trio, the Rick Van Matre Quintet, and the Buckley/Kline Duo.
+He can be heard on several acclaimed recordings including FLOCKS self-titled debut, Dan Karlsberg’s Tales From the Winter Solstice with JD Allen, Brad Myers/Mike Sharfe’s Sanguinaria, Buckley/Kline Duo Live at Filament, the Brad Myers Quintet album Prime Numbers, the Rick Van Matre Quintet album Lines Above, and Will Wedmedyk’s Awakening.

 Tom is from Minneapolis, Minnesota, where he started playing percussion at age nine.